sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 the “Authorization” header field of the GET request as specified in Section 2.1 of [@RFC6750].

-The generated HTTPS GET request must not use the “Expect” and “Range” header fields.
-The requests must also not use any conditional request.
+The generated HTTPS GET request MUST NOT use the “Expect” and “Range” header fields.
+The requests also MUST NOT use any conditional request.

 ## Generating the Response

 Capability servers include the capability set documents in the body of a successful response.
 Capability set documents MUST be formatted in XML or JSON.
-For requests that are incorrectly formatted, the capability server must generate a “400 Bad Request” response.
-If the client (enterprise edge element) includes any other MIME types in Accept header field other than “application/peering-info+json” or “application/peering-info+xml”, the capability set must reject the request with a “406 Not Acceptable” response.
+For requests that are incorrectly formatted, the capability server SHOULD generate a “400 Bad Request” response.
+If the client (enterprise edge element) includes any other MIME types in Accept header field other than “application/peering-info+json” or “application/peering-info+xml”, the capability set MUST reject the request with a “406 Not Acceptable” response.

 The capability server can respond to client requests with redirect responses, specifically, the server can respond with the following redirect responses:

-1. 301 Moved Temporarily 2.
-302 Found 3.
-307 Temporary Redirect
+1. 301 Moved Temporarily

+2. 302 Found

+3. 307 Temporary Redirect

 The server SHOULD include the Location header field in such responses.